jan-henkel/ntb/readme.md

   Classify MNIST images using a neural network with 1 hidden layer
   (MNIST files have to be present in ./ntb/datasets to run this)

----

-To see some more involved examples run the following notebooks:
+To see some more involved examples, run the following notebooks:

 * [MNIST convnet demo](mnist_convnet_demo.ipynb)
   Classify MNIST images using a convolutional neural network